 Creating additional plants that will grow in your garden can be used in places throughout your yard, which is guaranteed to save you money.
 You can also share these perennials as a gift for a friend or neighbor.
 Click here to see more.

 It’s such a temptation to want to cut down all the brown leaves that your spring bulbs leave behind.
 Your garden can look messy and unkept.
 But if you are counting on your spring bulbs to bloom again next year, you will need to leave them be until they die off.
 For more information, click here to read my blog post.

 Transplanting My Seed Starts

-I always find it a challenge when it comes to eyeballing 12 inch squares in my raised beds.
-By installing screws to the bed frame, 12 inches apart, and leaving them partially extended, it allows me to wrap twine around the screws temporarily.
+I always find it a challenge when it comes to eyeballing 12-inch squares in my raised beds.
+By installing screws to the bed frame, 12 inches apart, and leaving them partially extended, allows me to wrap twine around the screws temporarily.
 As you can see, my squares are now perfectly even.
 Problem solved!

 Fish mulch is added to my garden every year to help make it healthier, and more pest resistant.
-It provides a valuable slow-release nutrients.
-The two reasons that make me happy, is that mulch helps retain moisture in the soil for a longer period of time, and provides a natural barrier for weeds!
-To read more about the benefits of mulching your gardens, visit The Micro Gardener!
+It provides valuable slow-release nutrients.
+The two reasons that make me happy, are that mulch helps retain moisture in the soil for a longer period of time, and provides a natural barrier for weeds!

 I hope you enjoyed seeing how my garden grows this spring.